Tehreek-e-Labbaik Pakistan

 Tehreek-e-Labbaik Pakistan (تحریکِ لبیک پاکستان; abbr.
-TLP) is a banned far-right Islamist populist political party in Pakistan.
+TLP) is a banned far-right Islamic extremist, populist political party in Pakistan.
 The party was founded by Khadim Hussain Rizvi in August 2015, who also became its first ameer.
 TLP is currently led by Saad Hussain Rizvi.
 TLP became the 4th largest party in Pakistan following the 2024 Pakistani general election, securing nearly 2.9 million votes.
 TLP also became the 3rd largest party in the province of Punjab, Pakistan after receiving nearly 2.5 million votes in the 2024 Punjab provincial election.
 TLP currently holds one seat (PP-55 Narowal-II) in the Provincial Assembly of the Punjab.

 TLP is known for its protests against any changes to the blasphemy law in Pakistan.
 It demands that Sharia be established as the Islamic law in Pakistan, through a gradual legal and political process.
 However, the TLP has repeatedly resorted to violent protests used to coerce the government into agreeing to their demands.

 Most of the party's members belong to the Barelvi movement, a revivalist movement within Sunni Islam.
 The party organized and led the 2021 Pakistani protests.

 Party profile

 Ideology

-TLP has been characterized as a far-right Islamist populist party, its civilizational populism being centered around the concept of Nizam-e-Mustafa, the idea of establishing a hard-line Sharia-driven Islamic state, catering to the country's Sunni majority population in general and to the Barelvis in particular while targeting minorities such as the Ahmadiyya, criticizing the elite for abandoning Sharia and being overall critical of Western civilization with talking points against a supposed Jewish lobby as well as against leftist ideologies and secularism.
+TLP is a far-right Islamist populist party, its civilizational populism being centered around the concept of Nizam-e-Mustafa, the idea of establishing a hard-line Sharia-driven Islamic state, catering to the country's Sunni majority population in general and to the Barelvis in particular while targeting minorities such as the Ahmadiyya, criticizing the elite for abandoning Sharia and being overall critical of Western civilization with talking points against a supposed Jewish lobby as well as against leftist ideologies and secularism.
+TLP is considered fascist by some analysts because of its engagement in Islamic extremism and militant terrorism.